 A diagnosis of Blood Stagnation is often accompanied by a diagnosis of Liver Depression Qi Stagnation.
+Qi is the TCM notion of energy moving throughout the body.
 Treatment is to move the static Liver Qi to return the body to a harmonious state.
 Since cases of infertility with endometriosis are often seen in women in their 30’s, at this age Spleen Qi has begun to decline and treatment will include bolstering the Spleen Qi.
 If copious bleeding has been a chronic issue and Spleen Qi is exhausted, Kidney Qi vacuity may also be an issue, and the treatment will include bolstering the Kidney Qi.

 Other patterns of disharmony are possible pending a complete constitutional diagnosis.

 It is estimated that about one in ten women of reproductive age have some degree of Endometriosis.
 Endometriosis is the condition that occurs when endometrial cells normally found in the lining of the uterus grow in other areas of the body causing pain, and in some cases difficulty in conceiving due to scarring and adhesions, increased inflammatory response in the abdomen and pelvis, and to fertility-blocking secretions from the misplaced endometrial tissue.

 Broadly speaking there are three types of lesions found typically within the pelvic and abdominal cavities seen with endometriosis: